-The program is accredited by the Federal Government Licensing body (Transport Canada) and accreditation is pending from the Canadian Council for Aviation and Aerospace.
+The program is accredited by the Federal Government Licensing body (Transport Canada) and the Canadian Council for Aviation and Aerospace.
 Students that meet accreditation standards are:

 To be eligible for accreditation students must meet mandatory grading, attendance and practical performance requirements in all technical courses, which include an absenteeism rate of less than five percent (of the total program hours), a 70% (B) grade in every course and successful completion of all mandatory practical tasks.